 Once you’ve opened an account, you may be able to add to it on a regular basis.
 Some accounts have terms, which mean you can only contribute a certain amount each month, while others let you add to your savings as much as you want.
 It’s worth finding this out, before you open a savings account, so you can find the type of account that will best suit you.

 You may need a parent, or guardian, to help you open a savings account and there’ll be some criteria you need to fulfil to be eligible.
 For example, with an HSBC MySaving account, you’ll need to be aged 7-17 and be able to deposit at least £10 into the account.
 If you’re under 16, you’ll need a parent, or guardian, with you to open the account.

 Some savings accounts also have terms and conditions for withdrawing money.
 Make sure you understand these when using your account.

 2. Work out what you can save

 When you get money, whether it’s from a part-time job, a birthday gift or pocket money, it can be difficult to work out what to save and what to spend.
 This is totally up to you, but it may be useful to set yourself limits.
 For example, you may want to add 20% of your money to your savings and keep 80% for spending on things like your bus fare or lunch.
 Or, perhaps you want to split it 50-50.
 The more you’re able to save, the faster you’ll reach your goal.

 3. Set a savings goal

 Setting a specific goal for your saving efforts can help you stay on track.
-You could look at creating a timeline that breaks down how much you need to save each month to help you achieve your target by a specific date.
-Make sure this is realistic so you don’t leave yourself short, or having to miss out on events with friends.
+Our savings goal calculator could help you see how much you need to save each month to achieve your target by a specific date.
+When setting yourself a savings goal, make sure it's realistic so you don’t leave yourself short, or have to miss out on events with friends.